Skip to content

 dynamic

-The list of CSS class names that are associated with the generated HTML Element.
+A space-separated list of CSS class names to be applied to the generated HTML element.

-These class names are added to the default taipy-status class name.
+These classes are added to the default taipy-status class.

 hover_text str